abpframework/abp/docs/en/Migration-Guides/Abp-7_0.md

 See https://github.com/abpframework/abp/issues/14412 for more info.
 # Changes on Angular Apps
-##  Added new package `@abp/ng.oauth`
+##  Added a new package `@abp/ng.oauth`
-OAuth Functionality moved to seperated package that name is `@abp/ng.oauth` So  The abp users should add `@abp/ng.oauth` packages on app.module.ts.
+OAuth Functionality moved to a seperate package named `@abp/ng.oauth`, so ABP users should add the `@abp/ng.oauth` packages on app.module.ts.
-Add the new npm package on your app.
+Add the new npm package to your app.
 ```
 yarn add @abp/ng.oauth
 // or npm i ---save @abp/ng.oauth